 Cursors are important tools when measuring signals.
 Rapid measurements can be performed using cursors in both horizontal and vertical directions.
-The cursor types include X1, X2, X1-X2, Y1, Y2 and Y1-Y2, used to indicate X-axis values (time or frequency) and Y-axis values (amplitude) on a selected waveform (CH1/CH2/CH3/CH4/F1/F2/REFA/REFB/REFC/REFD).
+The cursor types include X1, X2, X1-X2, Y1, Y2, and Y1-Y2, used to indicate X-axis values (time or frequency) and Y-axis values (amplitude) on a selected waveform (CH1/CH2/CH3/CH4/Func/REF/Histogram).

-Press the Cursors button on the front panel or touch the menu Cursors Menu to open cursors dialog box:
+Press the Cursors button on the front panel or touch the menu Cursors > Menu to open the cursors dialog box:

-- A. Turn on or off cursors function
+- A. Turn cursor function on or off

-- B. Cursors Mode.
+- B. Cursor Mode.
 The vertical cursors will automatically track the waveform in Trace mode.

-- C. Specify the cursor and set the position (by gestures, universal knob, or virtual keypad)
+- C. Specify the cursor

+- D. Set the position of the specified cursor (by gestures, universal knob, or virtual keypad)
-- D. Cursors type (horizontal,

-vertical, horizontal +

-vertical), this option is

-supported only in "Manual"
+- E. Select the cursors type (horizontal, vertical, horizontal + vertical), this option is supported only in "Manual" mode.

-mode.

-- E. Select the source
+- F. Select the source

-- F. Display mode of cursors
+- G. Display style of cursors text

-- G. X cursors reference (Delay or Position)
+- H. X cursor reference (Delay or Position)

-- H. Y cursors reference (Offset or Position), this option is supported only in "Manual" mode.